5 Reward Schemes For Employees Recognition

 Best UsedMilestones, resultsDaily behaviors

-High-performing company reward schemes combine both—using recognition to reinforce culture and rewards to reinforce outcomes.
+High-performing company reward schemes combine both — using recognition to reinforce culture and rewards to reinforce outcomes.
+Programs that rely exclusively on financial rewards address extrinsic motivation without building the intrinsic engagement that sustains performance between external incentives.

 Read Types of Rewards and Recognition for Employees of All Organizations